kmayerb/tcrdist2/README.md

 Following the instructions above and setting up a virtual environment should take care of ensuring the proper dependencies are available to tcrdist.
-In addition to original **TCRdist** dependencies, **tcrdist2** the following new dependencies:
+In addition to original **TCRdist** dependencies, **tcrdist2** requires the following new dependencies:
 - futures=3.2.0
 - pandas=0.20.3
 - parasail-python=1.1.16

-If you are familiar with dependencies management in condas, the a **tcrdist2** development environment can be created rapidly:
+If you are familiar with dependency management in condas, a **tcrdist2** development environment can be created rapidly:

 ```bash